 What else can be soothed with Mindfulness?

-We need more research to be clear, but there is evidence that said that we can work with our bodies to settle headaches, ADHD, even blood pressure.
+We need more research to be clear, but there is evidence that we can work with our bodies to settle headaches, ADHD, even blood pressure.
 What if we can improve our quality of life by just thinking it better?

-Living In the Moment To Live Better
+Living In The Moment To Live Better

 I don't need a long perfect life.
-I WANT a life where I can live better, without the drag of pain and anxiety reducing me to a tearful mess who is bedridden and old beyond my years.
-If learning how to stop and get in touch with my surroundings, if learning how to let go of the fear and dread can bring me better health can change my quality of life?
+I WANT a life where I can live better, without the drag of pain and anxiety-reducing me to a tearful mess who is bedridden and old beyond my years.
+If learning how to stop and get in touch with my surroundings, if learning how to let go of the fear and dread can bring me better health, can change my quality of life?
 What do I have to lose?

 Emotionally separating from the pain and discomfort is difficult, which is why most people give up quickly.
-Mindfulness can't be something taken lightly, it has to be a lifestyle change, like any diet or change that forces you to rethink what you've been doing.
+Mindfulness can't be something taken lightly.
+It has to be a lifestyle change, like any diet or change that forces you to rethink what you've been doing.

 Practice Makes Perfect

 Your first few weeks or even months of mindfulness training might not seem like you are making much progress.
 But the simple act of taking time each day to stop and calm your mind and breathing is more than you did before!
-Life with mindfulness makes you see the world around you a little differently.
+Life with Mindfulness makes you see the world around you a little differently.